Your shopping cart is empty

 This milky green stone is seen as a metaphor for human virtues because of its hardness, durability and beauty.
 Confucius, the Chinese philosopher, famously said the good virtue of man is like jade.
 It represents dignity, blessing, fortune and longevity.
 White jade is the most highly valued, but the stone comes in a variety of translucent shades of green, brown and black.

-the term jade is actually used to encompass several different minerals which include serpentine and aventurine which are not true types of jade.
+In China the term jade is actually used to encompass several different minerals which include serpentine and aventurine which are not true types of jade.
 There are only two distinct stones that are true jades nephrite and jadeite.
-Both these tones share many qualities, but jadeite has a greater range of colours.
+Both these tones share many qualities, but jadeite has a greater range of colors.
 The hardness and brittleness of jade requires great skill to craft, but great intricacy can be accomplished with this stone.

 Coupled with its high lustre and translucency, jade is a gemstone that is much sought after.
 A Chinese proverb attributes greater attachment to jade than to gold, as gold has value, but jade is invaluable.